anuraghazra/anuraghazra.github.io/content/case-studies/002-evolution-aquerium.md

 ...
 ```

-And now, i will be talking only about main meat of the code not any other uncessecary code.
+And now, let's talk only about the main meat of the code, not any other unnecessary code.
 so in the base class we have some methods

 - [applyFlock()](https://github.com/anuraghazra/EvolutionAquerium/blob/master/src/js/BaseAgent.js#L235)

-  applies the flocking behaviour
+  applies the flocking behavior

 - [defineFear()](https://github.com/anuraghazra/EvolutionAquerium/blob/master/src/js/BaseAgent.js#L184)

-  main function which defines the fear behaviour and we can also use this inversly
+The primary function which defines the fear behavior and we can also use this inversely

 - [eat()](https://github.com/anuraghazra/EvolutionAquerium/blob/master/src/js/BaseAgent.js#L271)